blackflux/object-scan/test/readme/README.template.md

 Default: `false`

-When set to `false`, all targeted keys are traversed and matched in the order determined by `compareFn` and `reverse`.
+When set to `false`, all targeted keys are traversed and matched in the order determined by the `compareFn` and `reverse` option.

-When set to `true`, any targeted, unmatched keys are traversed in the order determined by `compareFn` and `reverse`.
+When set to `true`, first any targeted, unmatched keys are traversed in the order determined by the `compareFn` and `reverse` option.
 Then any matched keys are traversed and matched in the order defined by the corresponding needles.

 _Examples_:
 <pre><example>